TheOnlyZac/sly1/README.md

 This is a work-in-progress, experimental decompilation of *Sly Cooper and the Thievius Raccoonus* for the PlayStation 2.
 It is based on the NTSC-U version of the game (`SCUS-971.98`).

-The goal of this project is to better understand how the game works to aid the speedrunning, glitch hunting and modding communities. **This repo does not contain any game assets or original code from the game's executable.**
+The goal of this project is to better understand how the game works. **This repo does not contain any game assets or original code from the game's executable.**

 New contributors are welcome and encouraged to make a pull request!
-If you would like to help but aren't sure where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or message [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for more info and advice.
+If you would like to help but aren't sure where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or message [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for more info and advice on where to begin.

 ## Frequently Asked Questions

 #### What is a decompilation?
-When the developers created the game, they wrote programming code that we call the *source code*.
-Then, they compiled the code into *machine code* that can run on the PS2.
+When the developers created the game, they wrote programming code that we call the source code.
+Then, they compiled the code into machine code that can run on the PS2.
 Our job is to disasemble that code and reverse engineer it to re-create the original code.
 This process is called decompilation, and it leaves us with code that is very similar (but not identical) to the source code.

 #### How does it work?
 We use a tool called [Ghidra](https://ghidra-sre.org/) which was created by the [NSA](https://www.nsa.gov/) for reverse-engineering software.
 Ghidra does a lot of the work for us by auto-decompiling the assembly code in the game's executable to human-readable C code.
 This auto-decompiled code is messy and has a lot of mistakes, so we use it as a base.
 We look at each individual function, clean it up, add variable names, fix data types, and finally re-write the code in C++.